Gryt

 Quick Start

-1. Download and install the Gryt desktop app
+1. Install the desktop app

 mkdir gryt && cd gryt